prince776/prince776/README.md

 ### Hi there 👋
 * I am Prince Gupta, a programming enthusiast.
-* I am currently SDE Intern at codechef
+* I am currently Backend SDE Intern at Sharechat

 ### Some languages I'm familiar with
 * C++
+* Javascript
 * Java
 * Python
-* Javascript

 ### Some things I like to do
 * Graphics programming in OpenGL.